SESYNC-ci/data-manipulation-in-R-lesson/docs/_slides/tidy.md

 : How would you structure this data in a tidy format as defined above?

 Answer
-: {:.fragment} Currently, *counts_df* has three columns (*wolf*, *hare* and *fox*) representing the same variable (a count).
-Since each reported observation is the count of individuals from a given species on a given day, the tidy format should have three columns: *day*, *species* and *count*.

-To put it another way, if your analysis requires grouping observations based on some characteristic (e.g. draw a graph of the counts over time with a different color for each species), then this characteristic should be recorded as different levels of a categorical variable (species) rather than spread across different variables/columns.
-{:.notes}

-While the tidy format is optimal for many common data frame operations in R (aggregation, plotting, fitting statistical models), it is not the optimal structure for every case.
-As an example, community ecology analyses often start from a matrix of counts where rows correspond to species and columns to sites.
+: {:.fragment} Currently, `response` has multiple observations in each row: the observed response in the treatment group and in the control group.
+For analysis, the data should include a categorical variable for treatment vs. control.

+To put it another way, if your analysis needs some set of names that are found in the column headers to serve as predictors, then you've got to tidy up!
 {:.notes}